RobotLeopard86/CacaoEngine/README.md

 See the [build instructions page](BUILD.md) for information.

 ## Documentation
+Documentation is built and deployed automatically to https://robotleopard86.github.io/CacaoEngine.
-The full engine documentation is located in the `docs` folder.
+If you want to build it yourself, everything is located in the `docs` folder.
 See the [docs build instructions page](docs/README.md) for more information.

 ## Branching Scheme
 Cacao Engine uses two branches, `main` and `dev`. `main` should be considered stable and should **NEVER** be pushed to on its own. `dev` is where main work can happen and is allowed to be unstable and break.
 Only once `dev` is in a stable state can it be merged into `main` via a pull request.